Johnny D's Preakness Picks + Late Pick 4

 Sign Up now and enter Promo Code SPORTOFKINGS to Get $10 Instantly, plus up to a $500 Bonus for wagering.*

-*Promotional offer valid beginning 03/15/2020 and continues until further notice.
-Open to new Xpressbet customers and lapsed DRF Bets account holders only.
-A lapsed DRF Bets account holder is defined as someone who has not wagered with DRF Bets for 13 months.
-Customer will receive $10 Wagering Credit within 15 minutes of successful sign up.
-Additionally, customer will receive $10 wagering credits for every $100 wagered within 30 days of sign up.
-To qualify for full $500 wagering credit, new account holders must wager $5,000 during promotional period.
-Wagering credits will be deposited within five business days of reaching each $100 increment.
-Canceled or refunded wagers do not count toward this promotion.
-Wagering credits are different from cash and cannot be transferred, redeemed or withdrawn.
-Customer has 30 days to use wagering credits.
-Unused wagering credits will be retracted after 30 days.
-Must be 18 or older (21 in AL, AZ, IA, IN, KS, NH, ND, WA) to open an account with Xpressbet, LLC and reside in a state where such activity is legal.
+*Promotional offer valid through 12/31/2021.
+Open to new Xpressbet signups only.
+Customer will receive $10 wagering credit after signup.
+Additional wagering credits will be deposited in $10 increments for every $100 wagered within 30 days of sign up.
+To qualify for full $500 wagering credit, new account holders must wager $5,000 within 30 calendar days of sign up.
+Wagers that are refunded or cancelled will not be counted as eligible wagers.
+Promotional wagering credits will be deposited by 1/ST into your account within five business days of reaching each $10 increment.
+Wagering credits are different from cash, and cannot be transferred, redeemed or withdrawn.
+Unused wagering credits will be withdrawn 30 days after they are deposited.
+Must be 18 or older (21 in AL, AZ, IA, IN, KS, NH, ND, WA) to open an account with Xpressbet and reside in a state where such activity is legal.
 Void where prohibited.
-A customer may not have separate accounts with both Xpressbet and 1/ST BET.
+Cannot be combined with any other offer.
 National Gambling Support Line 800.522.4700.